BadriAhmed/Simple-CNN-model-for-image-classification/README.md

-# A simple image classification using Conventional Neural Networks
+# A simple image classification using Convolutional Neural Network

 A CNN classification model on a simple image classification task using keras and OpenCV